0Vix/0vix-contracts/README.md

-# 0VIX Smart Contracts
+# KEOM Smart Contracts

-This repository contains the recent versions of the protocol's smart contracts.
+This repository contains the recent versions of the Keom's smart contracts.